Sam Beckett: Backstory

 Sam Beckett was born at 12:30 p.m.
-EST on August 8, 1953, in "fictional" Elk Ridge, Indiana, to dairy farmer John Samuel Beckett and his wife, Thelma Louise Beckett.
+EST on August 8, 1953, in (fictional) Elk Ridge, Indiana, to dairy farmer John Samuel Beckett and his wife, Thelma Louise Beckett.
 As a child, he had two cats, named Donner and Blitzen, but never had a dog.
-Sam was a child prodigy, learning to read at age 2 and do advanced calculus in his head at age 5.
-By the time he was 10, he could beat a computer at chess.
-Sam also played piano in a concert at Carnegie Hall when he was 19, plays guitar, is a good dancer, sings tenor, and his favorite song is John Lennon's "Imagine".
-Sam has a photographic memory, an IQ of 267, likes dry or light beer, and likes microwave popcorn.
-Sam also knows several kinds of martial arts and has been afraid of heights since he was 9 years old.
+Sam was a child prodigy, learning to read at the age of two and do advanced calculus in his head at the age of five.
+By the time he was ten, he could beat a computer at chess.
+Sam also played piano in a concert at Carnegie Hall when he was nineteen, plays guitar, is a good dancer, sings tenor, and his favorite song is John Lennon's "Imagine".
+Beckett has a photographic memory, an IQ of 267, likes dry or light beer, and likes microwave popcorn.
+Sam also knows several kinds of martial arts and has been afraid of heights since he was nine years old.

-In his teen years, Sam's family was dealt a hard blow when his older brother, Tom, was killed in Vietnam on April 8, 1970, but Sam leaps into his brother's unit and saves him on that day.
+In his teen years, Beckett's family was dealt a hard blow when his older brother, Tom, was killed in Vietnam on April 8, 1970, but Sam leaps into his brother's unit and saves him on that day.
 Tom (Thomas Andrew Beckett) was a good athlete, an All-State basketball player, an Annapolis graduate, is a Navy SEAL Commander, and has a wife named Mary.
 Sam has one sister named Katie (Katherine Elizabeth Beckett), born during a flood in 1957, whose first husband was an abusive alcoholic named Chuck.
 They divorced and she is now married to Navy officer Lt.
 Jim Bonnick.
 They have lived in Hawaii with Thelma Beckett since 1974.
 Sam's father suffered a fatal heart attack in 1974 while Sam was in college; the guilt of his absence during his family's time of need would stay with Sam for years.

-Sam graduated from high school at age 16 and, following his brother's advice, attended MIT in the early 1970s.
+Beckett graduated from high school at the age of sixteen and, following his brother's advice, attended MIT in the early 1970s.
 While at MIT, Sam and his mentor, Professor Sebastian LoNigro, developed a string theory of time travel ("Her Charm"; see below).
 Sam went through four years of MIT in two years, and continued through various colleges to eventually obtain seven doctoral degrees in music, medicine, quantum physics, archaeology, ancient languages, chemistry, and astronomy, but not psychiatry or law.
 In the pilot episode, Sam is told he only has six doctorates; this was later retconned to seven.
 He speaks six modern languages including English, Spanish, French, Russian, German, and Japanese, but not Italian or Hebrew.
 He knows four extinct languages, including Egyptian hieroglyphics.
-He's proficient in martial arts such as Judo, Karate, Muay Thai, and Taekwondo.
+He is proficient in martial arts such as Judo, Karate, Muay Thai, and Taekwondo.
 He has won a Nobel Prize for physics, which he remembers during one leap ("Disco Inferno").
 For this, TIME called him "the next Einstein".